mikerhodes/go-clis-with-flag/README.md

-# Use of flags in "noun action --args" CLI applications
+# Use of `flag` in "noun action --args" CLI Go applications

 This little codebase shows an approach of using the Go `flag` package to implement command line applications that have "sub-commands" like `kubectl`.
+I find that it's simpler to use for many applications than pulling in a more feature-rich library.

 We have a "dispatcher" in the `cmd/foo` folder that gets built as the binary entrypoint.
 It uses the first application argument to discover what sub-command